firstbatchxyz/dkn-compute-launcher/README.md

 > [!NOTE]
 >
-> When the code is not `--release` mode, the used `.env` file will default to the local file, instead of the one under home directory, and launcher updates
+> When the code is not `--release` mode (e.g. with `cargo run`), the used `.env` file will default to the local file, instead of the one under home directory, and launcher updates
 > will be disabled so that you can work on your launcher without version mismatches.

 ### Documentation